hildogjr/KiCost/docs/usage.rst

 Custom BOM list
 ------------------------

 KiCost acept also CSV custom BOM list (also the format for some other EDA softwares).
 This is a way to get the up to date price of a hand made list or older projects.
-It is interpreted as CSV `,` `;` or `\t` separeted format, even the number of columns is dinamic.
+It is interpreted as CSV `,` `;` or `\t` (using multiple '\t' to align the columns) separeted format, even the number of columns is dinamic.

 1. For just one column all lines are interpret as `manf#`;
 2. For two `manf#` and `refs`;